Zhuinden/MortarFlowInitialDemo/README.md

 v0.3 - What is done:

-- Still need to start using modules/components to provide data for the custom views, that is not done at all
+- Using modules/components to provide data for the custom views

 - ViewPresenters are used now, and as such registration to the BundleServiceRunner is missing (onLoad / onSave from Mortar)